-As a government institution, the ACE Rail website contained many pages and documents.
-We started by creating a hybrid content inventory / sitemap document.
+As a government institution, the ACE Rail website contained many pages and documents - board meetings past and future, press release archive, news, reports, rider information and other content types.
+I started by creating a hybrid content inventory / sitemap document.
 Given the large number of pages, a spreadsheet format was chosen over a more traditional visually hierarchical diagram due to it's ability to hold vast amounts of information and display them clearly.
 I captured the existing site structure as a starting place using a software called Xenu Linksleuth.
 The software outputs a very raw and unformatted CSV.
 Importing this into excel and cleaning out erroneous links using numerous excel formulas such as COUNTIF and the like provided a clean starting place.

 From there I worked with our personas to begin to draft a suggest information architecture that is geared more around user groups than how the organization is run.
 To make this effort multi-functional, I also included fields for suggested template type, content type and other valuable meta information.
 Because this would be going to our client to assess content, I also included a section for an OUCH Assessment - denoting content that is outdated, unneccessary, current, and have to write.

 A big part of the design process was about facilitation for staff.
 We didn't want to go into a corner and design something and do a big reveal.
 We had many meetings both in our offices as well as at their headquarters to make sure the process was very participatory and collaborative.
 We really respected the institutional knowledge that they brought to the project and wanted to unleash that by opening up the design process.
 During these sessions we had various activities such as:

 After lots of work to determine how the site should be structured and what key features would be developed to help users achieve their goals, I finally was able to start turning things into tangible layouts.
 I began with sketching rough layout ideas and iterating on them, and eventually making some of these concepts more concrete in the form of wireframes.